in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-web-application.md

 - How to bootstrap a simple project with Spring Initializr?
 - How to initialize a basic web application for Spring Boot?
 - How to add a JSP for web application?
-- How to build login/logout functionality?
+- How to build basic login functionality?
 - How to add functionality to show a list of todo's?
 - How to auto-wire components using Spring Framework?
+- What if you want to learn more?

 ## Tools you will need
 - Maven 3.0+ is your build tool